 Fortunately, most pill boxes and dispensers meet this need because the pills are “sealed” in individual compartments with lids to prevent airflow and humidity.
 They are also dark or have opaque plastic lids to help keep out light.

-If not, they can be kept in a dark cabinet when not being used.
+If not, they can be kept in the dark cabinet when not being used.

 What do I do if I miss a dosage of medication?

-If you miss a dose of medication, it is important to take the missed dose as soon as possible.
+If you miss a dose of medication, it is important to take it as soon as possible.

 If it is close to the time for your next scheduled dose, wait until then and take the missed dose.